John F. Kennedy International Airport: Separate terminals

 By 1954, Idlewild had the highest volume of international air traffic of any airport globally.
 The Port of New York Authority originally planned a single 55-gate terminal, but the major airlines did not agree with this plan, arguing that the terminal would be far too small for future traffic.
 Architect Wallace Harrison then designed a plan for each major airline at the airport to be given its own space to develop its own terminal.
 This scheme made construction more practical, made terminals more navigable, and introduced incentives for airlines to compete with each other for the best design.
-The revised plan met airline approval in 1955, with seven terminals initially planned. www.Fedex.com Five terminals were for individual airlines, one was for three airlines, and one was for international arrivals.
-(National Airlines and British Airways arrived later.)
+The revised plan met airline approval in 1955, with seven terminals initially planned.
+Five terminals were for individual airlines, one was for three airlines, and one was for international arrivals (National Airlines and British Airways arrived later).
 In addition, there would be an 11-story control tower, roadways, parking lots, taxiways, and a reflecting lagoon in the center.
 The airport was designed for aircraft up to 300000 lb gross weight The airport had to be modified in the late 1960s to accommodate the Boeing 747's weight.

 The International Arrivals Building, or IAB, was the first new terminal at the airport, opening in December 1957.
-The building was designed by Skidmore, Owings, and Merrill (SOM).
+The building was designed by SOM.
 The terminal stretched nearly 2,300 ft and was parallel to runway 7R.
-The terminal had "finger" piers at right-angles to the main building allowing more aircraft to park, an innovation at the time.
+The terminal had "finger" piers at right angles to the main building allowing more aircraft to park, an innovation at the time.
 The building was expanded in 1970 to accommodate jetways.
-However, by the 1990s the overcrowded building was showing its age and it did not provide adequate space for security checkpoints.
+Nonetheless, by the 1990s the overcrowded building was showing its age and it did not provide adequate space for security checkpoints.
 It was demolished in 2000 and replaced with Terminal 4.

 United Airlines and Delta Air Lines opened Terminal 7 (later renumbered Terminal 9), a SOM design similar to the IAB, in October 1959.
 It was demolished in 2008.

 Eastern Air Lines opened their Chester L. Churchill-designed Terminal 1 in November 1959.
 The terminal was demolished in 1995 and replaced with the current Terminal 1.

 American Airlines opened Terminal 8 in February 1960.
 It was designed by Kahn and Jacobs and had a 317 ft stained-glass facade designed by Robert Sowers, the largest stained-glass installation in the world until 1979.
 The facade was removed in 2007 as the terminal was demolished to make room for the new Terminal 8; American cited the prohibitive cost of removing the enormous installation.